 Third Iteration: V-3

 Today, we are in the V-3 era – the age of truly data-empowered.
 Data has become more democratic as Enterprises have started allowing employees at various levels to explore and analyze data literally from their desktops or on their hand-held devices.
-V-3 (b) is the part where the self-service BI models come in.
+V-3 (b) is the section where self-service BI models are introduced.

-They empower line employees to identify patterns in their data, gain context, and collaborate with other team members to realize the maximum value provided by the insights effectively.
+They empower line employees to identify patterns in their data, gain context, and collaborate with other team members to effectively realize the maximum value provided by the insights.

-According to the BARC BI Trend Monitor 2017 survey, one reason companies are increasingly adopting self-service solutions is to address the crucial challenge faced by many departments: having access to data and information anytime, anywhere.
+According to the BARC BI Trend Monitor 2017 survey, one reason companies are increasingly adopting self-service solutions is to address the crucial challenge faced by many departments: having access to data and information at any time, from anywhere.

 5 Reasons Why Enterprise Needs to Adopt Self-service Analytics